simpoir/fauxpenstack/README.md

 Using juju with custom clouds can be fiddly due to having to manage juju metadata.
 That being said, controllers and simple units (e.g. ubuntu) appear to work at least partially.
-For this, you'll need a bridge with dhcp, configured in auth.json and you'll need to tweak your novarc to point to the public interface running the service (because instances need to reach it from within).
+For this, you'll need a bridge with dhcp, configured in conf.toml and you'll need to tweak your novarc to point to the public interface running the service (because instances need to reach it from within).